piotrdobr3454/PolSourceAssignment/README.md

 6. For using IntelIJ:
 	6.1 open the project using pom.xml file
 	6.2 run the PoltestApplication in src/main/java/com/poltest/poltest
-7.Agree to install any required file if the program asks for it
+7. Agree to install any required file if the program asks for it
 8. The message "Started PoltestApplication in" should be print out in the terminal of the program

 Front end
 9. Install NodeJS from the website: https://nodejs.org/en/download/